Kay13051976/tic-tac-toe/README.md

     ![Searching bar to fine repo name](documentation/chearch_github_name.png)

-     - Link your GitHub account and connect the application to the repository you created.
+     - Link your GitHub account and connect the application to your created  repository.

      ![Connect github account to heroku applicatin](documentation/link_github_account_to_heroku.png)